 Feed or Fertilize

 While fertilizing is not necessary, giving your plants the nutrients they need will help ensure proper growth and encourage blooms.
 It takes a lot of energy for plants to produce flowers, and feeding them extra nutrients will help supplement their needs during the flowering season.
 The most common recommendation is to fertilize during the active growing season, or during spring and summer months.
 Fertilizers are better applied at a quarter or half strength, about every two weeks.
 Refrain from fertilizing towards the end of the fall season and during winter months.
 A balanced blend of fertilizer diluted to half strength is suitable and commonly used.
 Fertilizer blends specially formulated for cacti and succulents are also suitable.
+Here are my fertilizer recommendations.

 Are Anacampseros Rufescens Poisonous to cats, dogs or pets?